DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Pattern items fall in two categories:

-- Matching protocol headers and packet data (ANY, RAW, ETH, VLAN, IPV4, IPV6, ICMP, UDP, TCP, SCTP, VXLAN, MPLS, GRE and so on), usually associated with a specification structure.
+- Matching protocol headers and packet data (ANY, RAW, ETH, VLAN, IPV4, IPV6, ICMP, UDP, TCP, SCTP, VXLAN, MPLS, GRE, ESP and so on), usually associated with a specification structure.

 - Matching meta-data or affecting pattern processing (END, VOID, INVERT, PF,